Post

 lang_from_path: true

-The official Sitemap protocol documentation states:
+The official Sitemap protocol documentation states the following:

 “The location of a Sitemap file determines the set of URLs that can be included in that Sitemap.
 A Sitemap file located at http://example.com/catalog/sitemap.xml can include any URLs starting with http://example.com/catalog/ but can not include URLs starting with http://example.com/images/.”